DelineaXPM/python-tss-sdk/README.md

 ## Create a Build Environment (optional)

-The SDK requires [Python 3.6](https://www.python.org/downloads/) or higher, and the [Requests](https://2.python-requests.org/en/master/) library.
+The SDK requires [Python 3.6](https://www.python.org/downloads/) or higher.

-First, ensure Python is in `$PATH` then run:
+First, ensure Python is in `$PATH`, then run:

 ```shell
 # Clone the repo